ETF CRASH incoming says Michael Burry of The Big Short, are we double phucked?

 Derivatives trading has been one of the most viable ways of maximizing profits in the most liquid markets.
 It is a form of security in the financial market with its value tied to an underlying asset or a combination.

 Now, in some cases, derivatives trading can be seen as a side bet – which is like an insurance and additional means of gaining from the market.
-While this trade system has its benefits, the flip side of it could be really devastating.
+While this trade system has its benefits, the flip side of it could be really devastating, thus leading us into an ETF Crash.

 This is so because in likely events of a crash, there are possibilities of defaults in payments.
 For our case study, we have an OTC agreement between the ETF manager, a counterparty party and the experienced investor.